LaWebcapsule/orbits/pages/transaction.md

 ## GoTo syntax

-To add flexibility on how to chain Actions, there is also a goTo syntax style. the syntaxe style is used in the following example.
+To add flexibility on how to chain Actions, there is also a goTo syntax style.
+This syntaxe style is used in the following example.

 ```typescript
 export class MyTransaction extends Transaction{